Rainbow City Shreveport

-Rainbow City Shreveport is presented by the Shreveport Regional Arts Council (SRAC) via a grant from the National Endowment for the Arts, and will be on view from November 2 to December 8, 2019.
-RAINBOW CITY Shreveport will be a place to make new friends and entertain families during a six-week, fun-filled festival, as the people of Shreveport celebrate the grand opening of the City’s first urban greenspace—CADDO COMMON.
-CADDO COMMON, with its RAINBOW CITY, is located at 869 Texas Avenue in downtown Shreveport in the Shreveport Common Neighborhood.
-It is FREE and open to the public.
-Arts in Education Tours, with hands-on STEAM activities, begin Monday, November 4 and continue to Friday, December 6.
-Dynamic programming continues throughout the six-week festival and includes Walking Wednesdays, Food Truck Court lunches and suppers, Friday Night Dance Parties, Sunday Brunches, a Weekend Arts Market and special events.
-Visit www.FriendsWithYouShreveport.com for complete details.
+Rainbow City Shreveport was presented by the Shreveport Regional Arts Council (SRAC) and made possible with a grant from the National Endowment for the Arts.
+It was on view from November 2 to December 8, 2019.
+RAINBOW CITY Shreveport was a place to make new friends and entertain families during a six-week, fun-filled festival, as the people of Shreveport celebrated the grand opening of the City’s first urban greenspace—CADDO COMMON.
+CADDO COMMON is in downtown in the Shreveport Common Neighborhood.
+This exhibition was FREE and open to the public.

 Academy Award-Winning Animation Artist William (Bill) Joyce says, ““RAINBOW CITY is not just balloons and bouncy houses.
 It’s a place about possibility, about heart, about innocence, and hope.
 RAINBOW CITY is about the power of art to open up and change everyone’s way of thinking about Art as a vital part of our community and culture.
 RAINBOW CITY is especially a place about the power to transform children into artistically attuned adults.”

-SRAC is bringing the FriendsWithYou Artist Collective of Sandoval and Borkson to Northwest Louisiana as Artists-In-Residence to share their message and to share RAINBOW CITY.
-They will work with area artists, children, neighbors and residents of social service organizations in the neighborhood where the new CADDO COMMON is located to help them see how art has the power to transform a community.
+SRAC brought Sam & Tury to Northwest Louisiana as Artists-In-Residence to share their message and to share RAINBOW CITY.
+They worked with area artists, children, neighbors and residents of social service organizations in the neighborhood where the new CADDO COMMON is located to help them see how art has the power to transform a community.